BartMassey/randline/README.md

 The C code contains extensive comments to try to explain what is going on.

-Implementations in C++, Rust and Python are provided for comparison and contrast.
+Implementations in C++, Rust, Haskell and Python are provided for comparison and contrast.
 These implementations may fail with errors if the input is not valid UTF-8, which may or may not be a feature.

 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this